sleuoth-hof/i2024-03/Tests/TestPlan.md

 ### Introduction

 #### 1.1 Purpose
-The purpose of this test plan is to define the testing approach, strategy, and scope for the crypto and stock price prediction website using Django and React.js.
+The purpose of this test plan is to define the testing approach, strategy, and scope for the crypto and stock suggestion website using Playwright.

 #### 1.2 Scope
-This test plan covers the functional and non-functional testing of the crypto and stock price prediction website.
+This test plan covers the functional and non-functional testing of the crypto and stock suggestion website.

 #### 1.3 Objectives
 The objectives of this test plan are:
 - To ensure the website meets the functional and non-functional requirements specified in the requirements document.
 - To identify and report defects in the website.
 - To ensure the website is user-friendly and meets usability requirements.
-- To ensure the website is reliable, scalable, and secure.
+-
 ### Test Items
 The test items for this test plan are:
-- Crypto and stock price prediction website
+- Crypto and stock suggestion website

 ### Features to be Tested
 The features to be tested are:

-- Prediction Accuracy
+- Suggestion Accuracy (Buy, Sell, Hold)
 - User Interface (Responsiveness and usability)
-- Data Visualization (Charts and graphs for predictions)
+- Data Visualization (Charts and graphs for suggestions)
-- Historical Data (Viewing past predictions and actual outcomes)
+- Historical Data (Viewing past suggestions)
 - User Profile Management (Updating user information)
 - Security (Protection against common vulnerabilities)